 Dr. Loose transcribed and databased documents from the Venetian State Archives, and helped with the curation and analysis of other Italian-language research materials.

-Dr. Vanessa McCarthy is an historian who has taught at the University of Toronto and Queen’s University, Kingston and is a Fellow at the Centre for Renaissance and Reformation Studies, Victoria College, University of Toronto.
+Dr. Vanessa McCarthy is an historian and a Fellow at the Centre for Renaissance and Reformation Studies, University of Toronto, and has taught at the University of Toronto and Queen’s University, Kingston.
 Her current research explores the flexibility and negotiations of masculinity via the study of middling-sort and working-poor male clients of female sex workers in early modern Bologna.

 Dr. Murat Yaşar is an Associate Professor of History at the State University of New York at Oswego.
 His research focuses on the North Caucasus borderland in the early modern era.